ga-wdi-boston/fundamentals-diagnostic/diagnostic.md

 var result = strangeAdd(0, -5);
 ```
 What is the value of result?
 Explain your answer.

-_Replace this text with your answer._
+result = 5.
+Neither a nor b are greater than 0, so return a - b, or 0 - -5 = 5.

 ## Question 6